Merck Manual

 History

-History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of the patient’s oral hygiene, and the relationship of halitosis to ingestion of causative foods (see table Some Causes of Halitosis Some Causes of Halitosis Some Causes of Halitosis ).
+History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of the patient’s oral hygiene, and the relationship of halitosis to ingestion of causative foods (see table Some Causes of Halitosis).

 Past medical history should ask about duration and amount of use of alcohol and tobacco.
-Drug history should specifically ask about use of drugs that can cause dry mouth (eg, those with anticholinergic effects—see table Some Causes of Xerostomia Some Causes of Xerostomia Some Causes of Xerostomia ).
+Medication history should specifically ask about use of medications that can cause dry mouth (eg, those with anticholinergic effects—see table Some Causes of Xerostomia).

 Physical examination